ascend4/ascend4/A4SQP.md

 an optimization solve, `f` is the ASCEND objective relation or objective variable.

-`B_k` should be positive semidefinite for HiGHS QP.
-Early implementations should therefore avoid unregularized exact Hessians.
-Exact Hessians can be added later, with regularization.
+`B_k` must be positive semidefinite for HiGHS QP.
+The default model is a damped BFGS approximation on the scaled primal step block.
+Experimental exact Hessian modes are regularized before being passed to HiGHS: objective-only exact curvature can be used with `EXACT_OBJ`, and constrained Lagrangian curvature can be used with `EXACT_LAGRANGIAN` or selected by `AUTO` when the multiplier and elastic-activity gates are satisfied.

 ## Why HiGHS